Economy of Portugal: Poverty

-Food Insecurity
+Food insecurity

 In 2005 and 2006, the National Health Survey gathered information on food security which showed that those making a monthly household income of 251-500 euros made up 37.3% of the food insecure, which was quite contrary to their counterparts.
 For instance, those making more than a monthly household income of 901 euros made up only 15.9% of the food insecure.
-After the Portuguese financial crisis that began in 2010, food insecurity escalated and notably affected those in poorer regions in Portugal—such as Alentejo and Algarve.
+After the 2010–2014 Portuguese financial crisis, food insecurity escalated and notably affected those in poorer regions in Portugal—such as Alentejo and Algarve.
 In the Algarve region, total food insecurity increased from 56.9% to 77.1% from 2011 to 2012, and the severe food insecurity increased from 13.2% to 41.7%.
 Meanwhile, the national food insecurity only increased by 0.5% (48.6% to 49.1%) and the severe food insecurity of other regions, such as Centro and Norte, started much lower and only increase by approximately 3%.
 Overall, the general prevalence of food insecurity from 2011 to 2013 in Portugal was practically unchanged; however, the less fortunate and poorer regions were seen to have taken the toll, despite future progress.

+More than 12% of the Portuguese population suffered from moderate or severe food insecurity in 2020 and 2022, a prevalence that puts Portugal above the average of 8.5% recorded in Southern Europe.
+Portugal was the sixth country among the 13 in Southern Europe with the highest percentage in this indicator, behind Albania (30.2%), North Macedonia (24%), Serbia (14.8%), Bosnia Herzegovina (13.4%) and Montenegro (12.9%).

+Economic emigration

+In 2021, the United Nations revised downwards the estimate of how many Portuguese lived outside the country: the organization once pointed to 2.6 million in 2020, but corrected it to 2 million, making Portugal the 20th country in the world with the most emigrants compared to the number of residents.
+More Portuguese left the country in 2021 than before the COVID-19 pandemic.
+An increase in emigration to Northern Europe, Belgium and the Netherlands was reported.
+Portuguese emigrants living in France, Switzerland and the United Kingdom sent the most remittances to Portugal.
+In 2022, emigrants living in these countries were responsible for more than half of the remittances received by Portuguese families.
+The data released monthly by the Bank of Portugal on the value of remittances that emigrants send to Portugal shows an increase of 1.8% in 2021 compared to the previous year, surpassing 3 billion euros.
+Portugal was one of the EU member states with the highest figures for remittances received.